niteshbalusu11/BOS-Commands-Document/README.md

   - Arguments:
     - `pubkey`: Enter the pubkey of the node you want to make a payment to.
   - Flags:
-    - `avoid`: When paying the payment request you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
+    - `avoid`: When paying via keysend you can set to avoid a node by entering a public key or a specific channel by entering a channel ID.
 You can also avoid multiple nodes/channels by using the avoid flag multiple times.
-You can also use a `tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
+You can also use a `bos tag` (more on this in a separate command below) to avoid a group of nodes or channels by grouping them together.
     - `out`: Keysend out from a specifc peer of yours so the first hop is through that peer.
     - `in`: Enter a pubkey if you want the last hop to be through a specific in peer of the destination node.
     Note: If you enter your own pubkey, you can keysend using an out peer and an in peer of yours, it becomes a command that can you do rebalance with.
 Useful for rebalances below 50k sats since `bos rebalance` does not support rebalances below 50k sats.